ADGEfficiency/dsr-rl/PITCHME.md

 GPI = value function approximates the policy, then we improve the policy wrt this improved value function, which improves the policy

+Idea is that the approximate policy and value functions interact in a way that both move towards their optimal values - this is one souce of non-stationary learning in RL

 ---
 ### Value function approximation